 In addition to its own research, GRS participated in the drafting of the report ”The Fukushima Daiichi Accident” of the International Atomic Energy Agency (IAEA) on behalf of the Federal Environment Ministry.
 Consisting of the “IAEA Director General's Report” and five technical volumes, the report, published in August 2015, provides the currently most comprehensive summary of the findings on the accident and its causes, evolution and consequences.

 For the interested public, GRS also published the report “Fukushima Daiichi 11.
 März 2011 – Unfallablauf, radiologische Folgen“ on the accident sequences and radiological consequences of the Fukushima accident.
 The report, which was published on the fourth anniversary of the accident in a fourth, completely revised edition (in German), provides an overview of the knowledge on the accident causes and accident sequences gained until early 2015, the information on the radiological consequences at the site and in its surroundings available by the end of 2014, as well as a presentation of the work that has been carried out at the plant site since 2011.
 Moreover, the current edition for the first time presents results of simulation calculations performed by GRS within the BSAF project on sequences and extent of the core damages in Units 2 and 3.

 Reporting on latest developments and findings

 On its website and its Twitter channel, GRS reports on latest developments at the Fukushima site and findings on the accident and its consequences.
-For this purpose, GRS provides its weekly overview of the radiological situation at the Fukushima Daiichi site (“Überblick zur radiologischen Situation am Standort Fukushima Daiichi” – in German) with information and web links to current measured values of dose rates and contamination.
+For this purpose, GRS provides its monthly overview of the radiological situation at the Fukushima Daiichi site (“Überblick zur radiologischen Situation am Standort Fukushima Daiichi” – in German) with information and web links to current measured values of dose rates and contamination.